vznh/STATS5/README.md

-# STATS 5
+# guide to her stats class
-for my blooming flower
+for my blooming flower and myself once i hit stats 131